arighi/virtme-ng/README.md

    $ virtme-ng RUSTC=rustc-1.62 BINDGEN=bindgen-0.56 RUSTFMT=rustfmt-1.62
 ```

- - Test latest mainline kernel on arm64 (using a separate chroot in
+ - Build and test the arm64 kernel (using a separate chroot in
    /opt/chroot/arm64 as the main filesystem):
 ```
-   $ virtme-ng -r mainline --arch arm64 --root /opt/chroot/arm64/
+   $ virtme-ng --arch arm64 --root /opt/chroot/arm64/
 ```

  - Build upstream kernel 6.1-rc6, execute `uname -r` inside it and send the